Comprehensive Metabolic Panel

 These tests also measure your electrolyte and acid/base balance, your blood sugar,

 and your blood proteins.
-Electrolytes are mineral salts that help move nutrients into
+Electrolytes are mineral salts that are involved in many

-your body's fluid and acidity (pH) levels where they should be.
+cellular processes, including maintaining your body's fluid and acidity (pH) levels.

 Most labs do the same 14 tests, but these may be changed depending on what your healthcare

 provider is looking for.
 They may also vary slightly between labs.
 The 14 tests that